-cisco-phone Connects the interface to a Cisco IP phone and automatically configures QoS for VoIP.
-The CoS labels of incoming packets are trusted only when the telephone is detected. trust Connects the interface to a trusted switch or router and automatically configures QoS for VoIP.
+cisco-phone Generates a QoS configuration for Cisco IP phone interfaces (conditional trust through CDP).
+The CoS labels of incoming packets are trusted only when a telephone is detected. trust Connects the interface to a trusted switch or router and automatically configures QoS for VoIP.
 The CoS and DSCP labels of incoming packets are trusted.

-Auto-QoS is disabled on all interfaces.
+Auto-QoS is disabled on all interfaces